LemonAppDev/konsist/README.md

 ## Examples

 Konsist API reflects the structure of Kotlin code.
-Konsist guards are written in form of unit tests.
+All declarations such as classes, functions, and properties can be queried and verified with the Konsist API.
+Take a look at a few examples below.

 ### General Kotlin Check